fsu-sc/FSU_ISC4221C_Fall23_Lab4/README.md

 ```

 ##  Problem 3 (20 Pts):
 Write a function based on the "Connection Algorithm" discussed in class to determine
 whether there is a path from one node to another in a graph:

 * Read the edge list of a graph;
 * Read the numeric indices of two nodes;
-* Determine if there is a path from one node to the other and print “path" or “no path".
+* Determine if a path exists from one node to another and print “path" or "no path".

-Append the output of your code on the “Paths" graph (path_edges.txt), and the following pairs of nodes:
+Append the output of your code on the “Paths" graph (path_edges.txt) and the following pairs of nodes:

 * from node G (7) to node H (8)
 * from node G (7) to node I (9)

-The structure of your function should be:
+The structure of your function should be as follows:
 ```Python
 def find_path(edges, node_a, node_b):
     # .....